-- 2. Once the questions are approved, write an eight to twelve page answer (excluding title page and reference pages) to each question.
-APA style, with complete citations and a reference list, should be utilized.
-This is to be representative of a student's ability to review literature and write in a scholarly manner.
-It may be useful to think of each of the first 2 questions as articles that may be submitted later to a journal for consideration.
-The format of these 2 answers should follow this basic outline: - a.
-Define and clarify the problem/question - b.
-Summarize previous investigations/articles in order to inform the reader of the current state of research - c.
-Identify relations, contradictions, gaps, inconsistencies and implications in the literature - d.
-Suggest the next step or steps in solving the problem, and provide an example of application in a specific teaching situation.
+- 3. Once the topics are approved, write an eight to twelve page paper (excluding the title page and reference pages) on each.
+APA style, with complete citations and a reference list, must be utilized.
+These papers are to be representative of a student's ability to review literature and write in a scholarly manner.
+The format of the paper on Topic 1 should follow this basic outline: - Define and clarify the problem/question. - Summarize previous investigations/articles in order to inform the reader of the current state of research (i.e., review the literature). - Identify relations, contradictions, gaps, inconsistencies and/or implications found in the literature. - Suggest the next step or steps in solving the problem, and provide an example of an application to a specific teaching situation.

-For the Musical Materials question, students will submit a brief analysis (including a diagram or flowchart of the piece), information regarding the piece and its preparation, and a description of how it would be taught to a selected group.
-You may wish to consult Battisti and Garafalo's (1990) Guide to Score Study for the Wind Band as a model for analysis and diagramming a piece.
+For the Musical Materials topic, students will submit a brief analysis (including a diagram or flowchart of the piece), along with Teacher and Student Guides designed for a comprehensive unit on the piece.
+Students should consult Battisti and Garafalo's (1990) Guide to Score Study for the Wind Band as a model for analysis and diagramming a piece, and for an example of the Teacher and Student Guides.

-Here is an example of a musical materials question: "Prepare a detailed, flow chart analysis of "An American Elegy" by Frank Ticheli.
+Here is an example of a musical materials topic/question:

+Prepare a detailed, flow chart analysis of "An American Elegy" by Frank Ticheli.
 Provide biographical information for Ticheli, a list of his major works, and any other pertinent cultural and/or historical background related to the piece.
 Discuss how one would prepare a high school band for a performance of this composition.
-Which of the national standards might be addressed through this repertoire, and how could a conductor go about addressing them?"
-Adapt this to your specific piece and performance group application.
+Which of the national standards might be addressed through this repertoire, and how could a conductor go about addressing them?

+Adapt this to your specific piece and performance group application, putting the information and materials in the form of Teacher and Student Guides for teaching the composition.
-3. Submit 4 copies of the completed questions to your advisor no later than week 10 of the semester.
-Include at least one copy of the score to your musical materials question.
-At that time, an oral exam will be scheduled before the end of the semester.

-Possible outcomes of the oral defense are:
+- 4. Submit copies of the completed papers and the score you utilized for your musical materials question to each member of the music education faculty no later than week 10 of the semester.
+Once the faculty has determined that the papers are "defensible," an oral defense will be scheduled before the end of the semester.
+Possible outcomes of the oral defense are: - Pass - Needs revision (e.g., rewrite one or more of the answers) - Fail

-- Pass

-- Needs revision (e.g., rewrite one or more of the answers)

-- Fail

-The outcome of "Fail" ends the student's pursuit of the MA degree at CWRU Western Reserve University.

-Failure to submit written questions by the due date outlined in #3 above also ends the student's pursuit of the MA degree at CWRU Western Reserve University.
+The outcome of "Fail" ends the student's pursuit of the M.A. degree at Case Western Reserve University.
+Failure to submit written questions by the date delineated above also ends the student's pursuit of the M.A. degree at CWRU.
 Petitions for extensions must be filed by that same due date, but only extreme circumstances would influence the faculty to grant such an extension.